alievk/avatarify-python/README.md

 **Disclaimer**: This project is unrelated to Samsung AI Center.

 ## News
 - **15 April 2020.** Added [StyleGAN-generated](https://www.thispersondoesnotexist.com) avatars.
-Just press `q` and now you drive a person that never existed.
+Just press `Q` and now you drive a person that never existed.
 Every time you push the button – new avatar is sampled.
 - **13 April 2020.** Added Windows support (kudos to [9of9](https://github.com/9of9)).

 ## Requirements